 The duties of registering officer (district registrar) have been provided under sections 52 to 62 of the Registration Act, 1908.
 These sections are contained in Part – XI of the said Act.

 Now, we will discuss some powers and duties of the registrar;

 1. Duty to endorse

-The registrar has a duty to endorse (to check/to verify) the date, place, and signature of the person who is presenting the document at the time of presenting before the registrar to register the document.
+The registrar has to endorse (to check/to verify) the date, place, and signature of the person who is presenting the document at the time of presenting before the registrar registers the document.
 Such registration shall be endorsed on every such document.

 If there is any mistake in the document presented before the registrar then the officer will reject the document.
 And advise the person to modify the typography errors and re-submit them.

-Here, the registering officer is not empowered to verify or to disclose the contents in the document presented before him for the registration.
+Here, the registering officer is not empowered to verify or disclose the contents in the document presented before him for registration.

 2. Power to examine a person

 The registering officer is authorized to cross-check the name of the person as mentioned in the document.
 The registrar can analyze whether the signature mentioned in the document is true or not.